Written By Jennifer Raskin And Kevin Kerfoot / Reviewed By Ray Spotts

 Once it’s dissolved, swish the solution in your mouth, and then spit it out.
 Repeat until you’ve used the entire cup of saltwater.
 You can do this two to three times a day.

 Give Up Smoking

 In addition to alcohol consumption, smoking tobacco may encourage Candida growth.
 How cigarette smoke affects oral Candida is still controversial, but smoking is associated with a variety of changes in the oral cavity.
-Cigarette smoke has effects on saliva, oral commensal bacteria and fungi, but mainly Candida, which causes oral candidosis, the most common opportunistic fungal infection.
+Cigarette smoke has effects on saliva, oral commensal germs and fungi, but mainly Candida, which causes oral candidosis, the most common opportunistic fungal infection.

-Candidiasis is also common among people who are taking antibiotics because the antibiotics kill bacteria that normally live in the body and compete with Candida, allowing Candida to grow unchecked.
+Candidiasis is also common among people who are taking antibiotics because the antibiotics kill germs that normally live in the body and compete with Candida, allowing Candida to grow unchecked.
 Some circumstances, such as taking a long course of antibiotics or having a weakened immune system can increase your risk of developing a Candida infection.
 The most common Candida infections, such as vaginal and skin infections, are localized and can be treated with antifungal drugs.

 Give Lemongrass a try

 Several essential oils are known to possess antifungal properties and are potentially used as antifungal agents.
 Among the tested essential oils, lemongrass oil exhibited the most effective killing activity and possessed the strongest inhibitory effect on Candida biofilm formation.